Water supply and sanitation in Saudi Arabia: History and recent developments

 Due to generous subsidies for water provided by the government of Saudi Arabia to its people, the country experienced rapid growth in irrigation areas.
-In 1980, the volume of water consumed in the country was approximately 7.4 Billion Cubic Meter, and increased to astonishingly 20.2 BCM in 1994, and by 1995, 35% of non-renewable resources of groundwater were drained.
+In 1980, the volume of water consumed in the country was approximately 7.4 billion cubic meters (BCM), nearly tripling to 20.2 BCM in 1994; by 1995, 35% of non-renewable resources of groundwater were drained.
 In the year 2000, the government of Saudi Arabia took action to mitigate water consumption by decreasing the subsidies and incentivising the usage of water efficient technologies such as drop irrigation and soil moisture sensing equipment.
 This has led the wheat farming industry to gradually shrink over the years, from producing 4 million tons in 1992 to 1.8 million tons in 2000, and in 2016 the production has come to a halt.

 Responsibility for water supply and sanitation

 Until the establishment of the National Water Company (NWC) in 2008 there was no separation between institutions in charge of policy and regulation on the one hand, and service provision on the other.
 Instead all key sector functions were the direct responsibility of a single Ministry, the Ministry of Water and Electricity.
 The quality and efficiency of service provision are hampered by the many weaknesses afflicting the public sector in Saudi Arabia in general.
 These include an inadequate civil servants recruitment policy, insufficient salaries, limited skills, no accountability for action taken (or not taken), a lack of strategic planning, and ad-hoc investment decisions.